teckling/multicloud-infrastructure-deployment/README.md

 decommission XYZ app01 aws
 deploy XYZ app01 azure

 Notice that end user only need a rudimentary knowledge of different clouds available.
-End user does not even need to know which managment configuration tool is being use behind the scene, as these are mostly decided by the RnD engineer who writes the automation scripts.
+End user does not even need to know which managment configuration tool is being use behind the scene, as these are mostly decided by the RnD engineers who write the automation scripts.
 However, knowledge of CLI and management configuration tool can still be useful if something failed to work, and cryptic error message appear on the screen, requiring further troubleshooting.
 This happen all the time.

 It is expected that all engineers who write automation scripts that contribute to this structure take the following into consideration: